How to Antique Glass – Aging Technique

 - To begin, clean and dry the surface of the bottle thoroughly.

 2) Coat the bottle with a generous layer of white glue.

 3) Allow to dry…it took about an hour and a half with this glue.

-4) When the glue has dried completely, paint on a generous coat of the Rock Candy Distress Crackle Paint:
+4) When the glue has dried completely, paint on a generous coat of the clear Distress Crackle Paint:

 Note: The size of the cracks is governed by the thickness of the product…bigger cracks on thicker layers, smaller cracks from thin coats.